techlore/go-incognito/Scripts/Section 6/4_ Anonymization _ Pseudonymization.md

 And that’s Brian Smith, one pseudo.
 I would recommend creating multiple pseudos for different purposes.
 Maybe you have one for online surveys, one for spam, one for Jamba Juice, and one for craigslist--the sky's the limit!
 If you need help with creativity, fakenamegenerator is a great resource.

+Pseduos can also be used in an anonymous fashion to layer them.
+You can have a pseudonym that only lives in Tor sessions, so you're utilizing anonymity to hide a pseudonym to hide yourself.
+The sky's the limit.
-And before wrapping things up...remember the golden rule:
+And before wrapping
+things up...remember the golden rule:

 **Your pseudonyms must not be tied to your personal identity.**